 Examples of actions that are the result of intrinsic motivation include:

 - Participating in a sport because you find the activity enjoyable

-- Solving a word puzzle because you find the challenge fun and exciting
+- Solving a word puzzle because you see the challenge as fun and exciting

 - Playing a game because you find it exciting

-In each of these instances, the person’s behaviour is motivated by an internal desire to participate in an activity for its own sake.
+In each of these instances, the person’s behavior is motivated by an internal desire to participate in an activity for its own sake.

 The overjustification effect is a phenomenon in which being rewarded for doing something diminishes intrinsic motivation to perform that action.
 The overjustification effect occurs when an external incentive decreases inherent motivation to act or participate in an activity.

-Mgt 3.0 has defined ten intrinsic motivators (desires): you can memorise them as CHAMPFROGS.
+Mgt 3.0 has defined ten intrinsic motivators (desires): you can memorize them as CHAMPFROGS.

 - Curiosity: I have plenty of things to investigate and to think about.

-- Honor: I feel proud that my personal values are reflected in how I work.
+- Honor: I feel proud that my values are reflected in my work.

 - Acceptance: The people around me approve of what I do and who I am.

-- Mastery: My work challenges my competence but it is still within my abilities.
+- Mastery: My work challenges my competence but is still within my abilities.

 - Power: There’s enough room for me to influence what happens around me.